alexfalkowski/go-service/README.md

 ## Limiter

 The framework allows you to define a [limiter](https://github.com/ulule/limiter).
-This wull be applied to he different transports if enabled.
+This will be applied to he different transports if enabled.

 The different kinds are:
 - user-agent